9th NFL Honors

-The 9th Annual NFL Honors was an awards presentation by the National Football League that honored its players from the 2019 NFL season.
+The 9th NFL Honors was an awards presentation by the National Football League that honored its players from the 2019 NFL season.
 It was held on February 1, 2020, at the Adrienne Arsht Center in Miami, Florida and was pre-recorded for same-day broadcast on Fox in the United States at 8:00 PM/7:00 CT.
 Five inductees announced during taping of the ceremony will be inducted into the Pro Football Hall of Fame in Canton, Ohio August 5–9, 2021, the event having been postponed due to the COVID-19 pandemic.
 It was hosted by Steve Harvey for the second consecutive year.